sharmaraghav260/Reddit-API-Clone/README.md

 # Reddit-API-Clone
-This is me trying to clone the Reddit API using MEAN Stack.
+This is me trying to clone the Reddit API using Express, Node and MongoDB.